o-ran-sc/pti-o2/docs/installation-guide.rst

 Before starting the installation and deployment of O-RAN O2 service, you should have already deployed O-RAN INF platform, and you need to download the helm charts or build from source as described in developer-guide.

-INF O2 Service in E Release
+INF O2 Service in F Release
 ===========================

 1. Provision remote cli for kubernetes over INF platform